-Define the center of interest early in the drawing process by drawing the darkest shapes near the center of interest or in the foreground and keeping other parts of the drawing more subdued.
+Define the center of interest early by drawing the darkest shapes near the center of interest or in the foreground and keeping other parts of the drawing more subdued.

 You can make the under drawing as detailed as you like.
-When I draw horses, I generally draw a more detailed under drawing.
-I want the under drawing to look like a finished drawing on its own.
+When I draw horses, I generally draw a more detailed under drawing, because I want the under drawing to look like a finished drawing on its own.

 But with landscapes, I develop just enough light and shadow to define the landscape elements and to begin depicting the sense of space (pictorial depth or aerial perspective).

-Once the under drawing is finished, glaze local color.
-Most colored pencils are translucent by nature, so the umber under drawing will tone down the greens you glaze over it.
+Glaze color over the finished under drawing layer by layer with light pressure.
+Most colored pencils are translucent by nature, so the umber under drawing tones down the greens you glaze over it.
 Even if you appear to totally cover all of the under drawing, its influence is still present.